 - Kitchen, dining and coffee tables with squared corners should be replaced with ones that have rounded corners.
 An inexpensive option is to add Corner Guards like these to your existing furniture.

-- Assistive furniture (if needed) such as lift chairs, stair lifts, bariatric kitchen stools, etc. can make life safer and easier for aging adults.
+- Assistive furniture (if needed) such as lift chairs, a stair lift, bariatric kitchen stools, etc. can make life safer and easier for aging adults.

 - Check out the variety of kitchen chairs that we mention in our article.
 They can be safer than the standard chairs most of us have in our kitchens.